Misterio77/drupal-12factor/README.md

 ### Development shell

-You can use `nix develop` to get a development shell with the dependencies you eed to build and run the site manually.
-You can then use `composer` and serve` as usual.
+You can use `nix develop` to get a development shell with the dependencies required to iterate.
+You can then use `composer` and `./bin/serve` as usual.

 ### Building and running

-For a more final build (similarly to Docker), you can use Nix to package the ite with `nix build`.
+For a more final build (similarly to Docker), you can use Nix to package the site with `nix build`.
 The output will be an immutable directory (containing web`, `vendor`, and the wrapped serve script) linked at `result`:

 ```
 nix build